microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -ProtectedApps
-Protected applications can access enterprise data and the data handled by those applications are protected with encryption To construct, see NOTES section for PROTECTEDAPPS properties and create a hash table.
+Protected applications can access enterprise data and the data handled by those applications are protected with encryption To construct, please use Get-Help -Online and see NOTES section for PROTECTEDAPPS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionApp[]